At least 20 Palestinians killed after aid truck overturns in central Gaza

 “It forces drivers to navigate routes overcrowded with starving civilians who have been waiting for weeks for the most basic necessities.
 This often results in desperate crowds swarming the trucks and forcibly seizing their contents.”

-The incident comes as humanitarian organisations warn of famine and disease spreading across the enclave, while deaths from starvation and malnutrition continue to rise.
+The incident comes as humanitarian organisations warn of famine and disease spreading across the enclave, while deaths from starvation and malnutrition continue to rise as Israel continues to severely restrict supplies of aid to the territory.

 At least three people died from malnutrition on Wednesday, medical sources told Al Jazeera.
 A source at al-Shifa Hospital in northern Gaza confirmed that Hiba Yasser Abu Naji, a child, died from malnutrition.
 An infant also died from malnutrition, according to the source.
 An adult from Jabalia was also reported to have died as a result of malnutrition.

+According to Gaza’s Health Ministry, at least 188 people, including 94 children, have died from starvation and malnutrition since October 2023.

 On Monday, the Israeli military permitted 95 aid trucks to enter Gaza – a figure far below the 600 trucks a day needed to meet basic requirements, according to UNRWA.
-The current daily average is 85 trucks.

-Meanwhile, Palestinians approaching aid distribution sites run by the notorious GHF have frequently come under Israeli fire since the organisation launched operations in late May.
+Meanwhile, Palestinians approaching aid distribution sites run by the notorious GHF have frequently come under Israeli fire since the organisation launched operations in late May, after Israel slightly eased its total blockade.
 Such shootings have become near-daily occurrences near its sites in central and southern Gaza.

 Jens Laerke, a spokesperson for OCHA, said that while some aid was entering the enclave, “there should be hundreds and hundreds of trucks entering Gaza every day for months or years to come.